EETChallenge/challenge_demo_code/README.md

 ----

-##  **Prepare test results**
+##  **Prepare test results and submission**

-We provide a sample script to prepare your test results for submission.
-The script will generate a csv file for submitting to the challenge server.
+We provide a sample script (test.py) to prepare your test results for submission.
+The script will generate a submission.csv file for submitting to the Kaggle challenge server.

 **Please be aware** that if your data loading strategy is different from the standard strategy we provided, you need to modify the test set loader according to your method.